Swing Dance: The Complete Beginner’s Guide

-One of the cool things about this dance is that it evolved with the times and popular styles of music.
+One of the cool things about this dance is that it evolved with the times.

 It is precisely for this reason that there are so many styles of swing.

-However, although eras have come and gone, the dance managed to stay current and relatable.
+Although eras have come and gone, swing dancing managed to stay current and relatable.

 What is Swing Dancing?

-- The term “swing” is a term used to represent a broad umbrella of styles in this form of dance.
++ The term “swing” is a term used to represent a broad range of dance styles.

-- Swing styles differ based on the logistics of the footwork, timing and technique.
++ Swing dance styles differ from each other based on footwork, timing and technique.

-These swing dances are looser and more free form.
-Posture is more athletic:
+These swing dances are loose and have a freer form.
+The posture is more athletic:

-These dances are more contained with a tighter and more elastic connection.
-Posture is more vertical:
+These dances are tighter and more contained, with an elastic connection.
+The posture is more vertical:

 East Coast Swing